Engine tuning: History

-Engine tuning originated with the development of early racing cars and the post-war hot-rod movement.
+Modern engine tuning was spawned by the combination of racing advances, the hands-on post-war hot-rod movement, and then-advanced electronics and technologies developed during World War II.

 Tools

 The 'Igniscope' electronic ignition tester was produced by English Electric during the 1940s, originally as 'type UED' for military use during World War II.
 The post-war version, the 'type ZWA' electronic ignition tester, was advertised as "the first of its kind, employing an entirely new technique".

-The Igniscope used a cathode ray tube, giving an entirely visual method of diagnosis.
+The Igniscope used a cathode-ray tube, giving an entirely visual method of diagnosis.
 It was invented by D. Napier & Son, a subsidiary of English Electric.
 The Igniscope was capable of diagnosing latent and actual faults in both coil and magneto ignition systems, including poor battery supply bonding, points and condenser problems, distributor failure and spark-plug gap.
 One feature was a "loading" control that made latent faults more visible.

 The UED manual includes the spark plug firing order of tanks and cars used by the British armed forces.